MihSawant/spring-boot-kafka/README.md

     In order to get message from the Client, We create a simple endpoint using RestController that accepts the message as a Path-Variable and then publishes the message to the broker and sends valid reposne back.

+Now to Consume the Messages which are published by the Producer we need to configure a Consumer, which is more easy as we need to define a method that just takes the Message Type as a Parameter.
+In this case I had string, and then just annotate the method with @KeyListener annotation, which in order to consume the Topic, will need to specify the topicName and the groupId which we provided in the application.prop file.
+So that it can subscribe to the correct topic and get the message for us, And just mark it with @Service so that Class it will be automatically added to the context by Spring as a Bean Type.
+And after running the project we can see that it consumes the messages, that we published.